minolirm/compliance-automation-rag/README.md

-# 🛡️ Case Study: Compliance Automation with RAG + LLMs
+# 🛡️ Case Study: Compliance Automation with RAG + ML Classifier + LLMs
 A Retrieval-Augmented Generation (RAG) pipeline for automated compliance evaluation of regulations and organizational policies.

 ## 📌 Background & Problem